MatrixOrbital/HTT-Utility/README.md

 ***Pre-build binaries***

-Prebuild versions of the utility for windows are available on the [Matrix Orbital Support Site](https://www.matrixorbital.com/software/htt-utility).
+Prebuild version of the utility for Windows is available on the [Matrix Orbital Support Site](https://www.matrixorbital.com/software/htt-utility).

 ***Building from source***